truemagic-coder/nemo-agent/README.md

 * Minimum of an RTX 4070

 ## Contributing
-Contributions to NemoAgent are welcome!
+Contributions to Nemo Agent are welcome!
 Please feel free to submit a Pull Request.

 ## Roadmap
 * Support current folder structure of projects for refactoring []